Skip to main content

 • Master of Arts in Education with initial teacher certification (Residency Apprenticeship)

-Applicants must be either high school seniors or UT RGV freshman at the time of application.
+Applicants must be either high school seniors or UT RGV freshmen at the time of application.

 • Year-Long Residency Program